istvanballok/gardener/docs/usage/shoot_credentials_rotation.md

 #### Operators

-Gardener operators have separate credentials to access their own Plutono instance or Prometheus, Alertmanager, Loki directly.
+Gardener operators have separate credentials to access their own Plutono instance or Prometheus, Alertmanager, Vali directly.
 These credentials are only stored in the shoot namespace in the seed cluster and can be retrieved as follows:

 ```bash